John W. Killinger: Career

 He served as prosecuting attorney for Lebanon County in 1848 and 1849.

 He was a member of the Pennsylvania State House of Representatives in 1850 and 1851, and served in the Pennsylvania State Senate for the 7th district from 1854 to 1857.
 He was a delegate to the 1856 Republican National Convention.

 Killinger was elected as a Republican to the Thirty-sixth and Thirty-seventh Congresses.
 He served as a chairman of the United States House Committee on Expenditures in the Post Office Department during the Thirty-seventh Congress.
 He was not a candidate for renomination in 1862.
 He served as assessor of internal revenue from 1864 to 1866.

 Killinger was again elected to the Forty-second and Forty-third Congresses.
 He was not a candidate for renomination in 1874.
 He resumed the practice of law.
 He was again elected to the Forty-fifth and Forty-sixth Congresses.
 He was not a candidate for renomination in 1880.
 He served as solicitor for the Philadelphia and Reading Railroad.

-He died in Lebanon, Pennsylvania in 1896 and is interred at the Mount Lebanon Cemetery.
+He died in Lebanon, Pennsylvania, in 1896.